gispos/AvsPmod/readme_Audio.txt

 This gives me 30% more speed when using the 'Resample Filter'.
 Spline36Resize;sharpen(0.2).Prefetch(1) is also posible but makes it through the additional filter slower.

-I can playback 4K on a QHD monitor with 'Resample Filter,Prefetch(1)' without audio dropouts (max. ~26 fps).
-Without resample filter it is not possible.
+I can playback 4K on a QHD monitor with 'Resample Filter,Prefetch(1)' without audio dropouts (max. ~29 fps).
-I think with a 4K monitor audio playback with 4K video will not be possible.
+Use Video > Display > 'Fast YUV420 display conversion' or 'Prefetch RGB display conversion' for faster playback.

 Use 'Split Clip' (avsp_split) to temporarily turn off all subsequent filters for non-stuttering audio playback.
 ----------